"Knowing When You Don't Know": A Multilingual Relevance Assessment Dataset for Robust Retrieval-Augmented Generation: Introduction

 \section{Introduction}

-Retrieval Augmented Generation (RAG) \citep{guu:2020, lewis:2020, izacard:2021, borgeaud:2022} is a promising way to incorporate external knowledge via a first-stage retrieval system.
+Retrieval-Augmented Generation (RAG) \citep{guu:2020, lewis:2020, izacard:2021, borgeaud:2022} is a promising way to incorporate external knowledge via a first-stage retrieval system.
 RAG instills information from reliable knowledge corpora (provided as external passages) to generate accurate and faithful responses \cite{shuster:2021, gao:2023b, liu:2023}.
-Ever since the introduction of large language models (LLMs), such as GPT-3 \cite{brown:2020} or LLAMA-2 \cite{touvron:2023}, they are the de-facto choice for generation in RAG, due to their impressive performance across multiple reasoning and natural language inference tasks \cite{chang:2023, gao:2023c}.
-RAG grounds the LLM-generated output, thereby avoiding previously observed factual hallucination \cite{maynez:2020, raunak:2021} and outdated knowledge \cite{decao:2021, he:2023} in LLMs.
+Ever since the advent of Large Language Models (LLMs), such as GPT-3 \cite{brown:2020} or LLAMA-2 \cite{touvron:2023}, they are the de-facto choice for answer generation in RAG, due to their unprecedented progress in text generation and understanding \cite{brown:2020, li:2021, chang:2023, gao:2023c}.
+RAG grounds the LLM-generated answer, thereby avoiding previously observed factual hallucination \cite{maynez:2020, raunak:2021} and outdated knowledge \cite{decao:2021, he:2023} in LLMs.

-A challenging issue in RAG is to provide robust and reliable LLM-generated output.
-The generation stage is dependent on the first-stage information retrieval system.
+A challenging issue in RAG is to provide robust and reliable LLM-generated answers.
+The answer generation stage is dependent on the first-stage information retrieval system.
 The retrieval system poses challenges in accurately retrieving relevant information when evaluated either on zero-shot domains \cite{thakur:2021} or low-resource languages \cite{zhang:2023}.
-The incorrect or non-relevant information contained in retrieved passages can mislead the LLM to hallucinate \cite{adlakha:2023, chen:2023, shi:2023, yoran:2023, yu:2023}.
-However, prior work lacks a comprehensive evaluation of LLM reasoning capabilities in multiple languages.
-As a result, it is unknown whether the LLM and its utilization of the external information is robust against first-stage retrieval errors across both high- or low-resource languages.
+The incorrect or non-relevant information contained in retrieved passages can frequently mislead the LLM to hallucinate \cite{adlakha:2023, chen:2023, shi:2023, yoran:2023, yu:2023}.
+Prior work lacks a comprehensive evaluation of LLM reasoning capabilities in multiple languages.
+As a result, it remains unclear to which extent LLMs hallucinate across both high- or low-resource languages.